Photo © Alexander Spatari

 • Don’t be afraid to ask if the water is safe to drink when you are in remote locations.

-• Check to see if the CDC recommends anti-malarial medication or other vaccines before traveling to your destination.
+• Talk to your doctor to see if prescription antimalarial medication is recommended or check if the CDC recommends anti-malarial medication or other vaccines before traveling to your destination.
+Depending on the medication, you may need to start this prior to your trip.

 • Enroll your trip with the nearest US Embassy or Consulate by signing up for the US Department of State’s STEP Program (Smart Traveler Enrollment Program).